 Istanbul is a city with many unique ethnicities.
 Just by observing the locals, you’ll get to see how so many cultures came together and lived together in peace and harmony for many centuries.

-Restaurants and Cafes in Fener and Balat
+Restaurants and Cafes in Fener Balat

-A stylish little restaurant that serves an open-buffet Turkish breakfast.
+Perispri is a stylish little restaurant that serves an open-buffet Turkish breakfast.
 It’s decorated with unique antique furniture like paintings and sets of armor, making it a unique place to get some food and also admire the sights.

 Barba Vasilis is a fantastic local tavern that serves mezes and alcohol.
 It’s a warm atmosphere, the tavern itself is majestic and beautiful, and it’s near the Golden Horn which makes it an excellent place to stop at after a walking tour.